contentacms/contenta_vue_nuxt/README.md

 ## How does it work ?

-Start looking at the most important part of the code which is inside **pages**, **components** & **layouts** directories, this is where our *Vue components* resides.
+Most important parts of the code resides inside **pages**, **components** & **layouts** directories, this is where our *Vue components* resides.

-**Components** are classic Vue single-file components.
+**Components** are classic Vue.js single-file components.

-**Pages** are special components : they are automatically rendered on server side, and accessible via an url.
+**Pages** are special Nuxt.js components : they are automatically rendered on server side and are accessible automatically via an url.
 For example "pages/recipes.vue" can be accessed going to  "/recipes" uri.
 They use a special "asyncData" method which is used for server side rendering.

-**Layouts** are some Vue components used as template wrappers for pages components, a little bit like "page.tpl.php" in Drupal.
+**Layouts** are some Vue components used as template wrappers for pages components, somehow like "page.tpl.php" in Drupal.

-**Services** directory contains cross-components business logic, this is where resides our functions and class to fetch data from Contenta public API.
+**Services** directory contains cross-components business logic, this is where resides our functions and class to fetch data from Contenta CMS public API.

 ## DEV CONTRIBUTION GUIDELINES